danoscarmike/aqipy/README.md

 `pip3 install -e .`

 ## Usage
-To get the AQI for your current location:
+To get the AQI for your current location (IP based):
 `aqipy`

 To get the AQI for a specific location (latitude;longitude):
 `aqipy geo [--latlon <lat;lon>]`

+## Attribution
+This tool uses APIs provided by the [World Air Quality Index Project](http://waqi.info/).